AlexProgrammerDE/SoulFire/README.md

 Advanced Minecraft Server-Stresser Tool.
 Launch bot attacks on your own servers to stress-test them and measure performance.

+This repository only contains the CLI and server implementation.
+The official GUI client is in [another repository](https://github.com/AlexProgrammerDE/SoulFireClient).

 ---

 > [!WARNING]